Tourism and Events Information for Victoria’s tourism industry

 Victoria’s calendar of major events gives locals the chance to enjoy world-class culture, sports and entertainment.
 It also provides a boost of over $3.3 billion a year to our economy.

-Page last updated: 16 Apr 2024
+Page last updated: 23 Sep 2024

 Back to top

-We acknowledge the Aboriginal Traditional Owners of Country throughout Victoria, their ongoing connection to this land and we pay our respects to their culture and their Elders past, present and future.
+We acknowledge the Traditional Aboriginal Owners of Country throughout Victoria and pay our respects to them, their connections to land, sea, and community.
+We pay our respects to their Elders past and present and future Traditional Owners.

 © 2023 Department of Jobs, Skills, Industry and Regions